 After a couple hours at Weltenburger, we’ll continue on to Bamberg, arriving early evening.
 After settling into our hotel, we’ll take a short walk to one of the literally dozens of brewery restaurants available to us in Bamberg, such as Schlenkerla, Spezial Keller, or Mahrs Bräu.

-The Mahrs Bräu beer garden (left) and the crowd in front of Schlenkerla (right)
+Drinking Mahrs "U" in the beer garden (left) and outside the Schlenkerla tap room (right)

 Historical Bamberg Walking Tour

 Mid-morning we meet another one of our partner tour guides for a historical walking tour of Bamberg.
 We’ll visit several historical sites within the city center such as the Old Town Hall (Altes Rathaus), the Old Royal Residence, Michaelsberg Abbey and more.
 Then, after working up an appetite, we’ll grab lunch at another one of the brewery restaurants in the city center.